gonutz/zoom_emote/readme.md

 This program:

 	- finds a window with "Zoom Meeting" in its title
-	- looks for the 'Reactions' icon at the bottom of the screen
+	- looks for the 'Reactions' icon at the bottom of the window
+	- clicks Alt to toggle the menu if no 'Reactions' were found
 	- clicks the 'Reactions' icon
 	- depending on the arguments, clicks one of the emoji icons

-The buttons at the bottom must be visible, press the Alt key to toggle the buttons.

 Arguments you can pass to this program are: